Australia is full of unique outback landforms and rock formations that drop the jaws and bend the minds of travellers who encounter them.

 8. Lost City, Limmen National Park

-Thrusting upwards from the earth in Limmen National Park are a dense series of sandstone pinnacles, which resemble a city fossilised apartment buildings.
+Thrusting upwards from the earth in Limmen National Park are a dense series of sandstone pinnacles, which resemble a city of fossilised apartment buildings.
 There are two lost cities in Limmen, the Southern Lost City and the harder-to-reach Western Lost City, both of which are a fascinating visual spectacle for adventure travellers.

 9. Arnhem Land Plateau